phuongwj/my-notes/ccp-module/day-1.md

 Deploying resources on-premises, using virtualization and resource management tools, is sometimes called *private cloud*.

-For: Organizatinos that cannot run on cloud due to strict regulatory compliance or the sheer size of their organization
+For: Organizations that cannot run on cloud due to strict regulatory compliance or the sheer size of their organization
 - Public Sector e.g. Government
 - Super Sensitive Data e.g. Hospital
 - Large Enterprise with heavy regulation e.g. Insurance Companies